ITensor/ITensorBenchmarks.jl/docs/src/tenpy_itensor/index.md

 ## Setup of the Two Codes and Baseline Comparisons

 To make the comparisons meaningful, we first checked that the BLAS GEMM matrix-matrix multiplication performance was the same in both our Julia and Python configurations.
 For this purpose we used a custom Python configuration which uses the Intel MKL implementations of BLAS and LAPACK.
-Other important checks included stepping through details of the DMRG codes used in both libraries, to check for example that the number of Lanczos steps performed at the core of each DMRG implementation was the same, and that similar truncation parameters resulted in similar MPS bond dimensi
+Other important checks included stepping through details of the DMRG codes used in both libraries, to check for example that the number of Lanczos steps performed at the core of each DMRG implementation was the same, and that similar truncation parameters resulted in similar MPS bond dimensions.

 All benchmarks were carried out on a single workstation with four Intel Xeon Gold 6128 (Skylake) 3.4 GHz CPUs with six cores each.
 Times shown are "wall" or actual time, not CPU time.
 The BLAS and LAPACK distribution used for the C++, Julia, and Python calculations was Intel MKL.